Workers’ Compensation Lawyer in Delran, NJ

 Death Benefits

-If a worker dies because of a job-related injury or illness, certain dependents may be eligible for financial support and limited funeral-related compensation.
+If a worker dies from a job-related injury or illness, certain dependents may be eligible for financial support, along with funeral costs covered up to $3,500.

 "Stan worked hard and diligently on my complex case.
 They kept me informed.
 I highly recommend for your Worker's Compensation issues. " Dornice C.